lotfiferaga/Quiz-App/README.md

 Select Finish.
 You will see a new package (in this case called Pizza)

 One of the files, PizzaForm has an error.
 This file expects a class called Pizza which is not part of the package.
 A package is just a directory of Java classes which have been packaged together into a single file.
 You must include the Java declaration package Pizza; in each class, so the Java compiler knows where to find the class.
-Here is an example form one of the classes, PizzaCrust